Algorithms – Lets Get Started

-Moreover, algorithmic knowledge is a cornerstone for technical interviews, a common step in job recruitment for tech-related positions.
+Having algorithmic knowledge is a cornerstone for technical interviews, a common step in job recruitment for tech-related positions.
 Companies seek candidates who can devise efficient algorithms to solve real-world problems, showcasing both analytical and programming skills.
-By mastering algorithms, you not only become a sought-after candidate but also gain the confidence to tackle a diverse range of computational challenges.
+By mastering algorithms, you become a sought-after candidate and gain the confidence to tackle a diverse range of computational challenges.

 What is an Algorithm?

-An algorithm is a step-by-step set of instructions or a sequence of rules to perform a specific task or solve a particular problem.
-It’s essentially a finite sequence of well-defined, unambiguous, and executable instructions that transform input data into desired output.
+An algorithm is a step-by-step set of well-defined, unambiguous instructions to perform a specific task or solve a particular problem.

 Why Use Algorithms?